 She doesn’t argue that the very concept of volunteering abroad is a negative one.
 She still works with underserved communities in the Dominican Republic through Camp Hope and Joy, but with a completely different approach: rather than inviting unskilled voluntourists on short-term assignments, her Dominican-led team engages Peace Corps Volunteers and other highly-skilled volunteers from the United States to accomplish projects set out by and for the community.

-Just a decade ago, volunteer travel was still a niche option available mostly to backpackers exchanging work for lodging, Peace Corps (or similar) volunteers living abroad for years at a time, or mission travelers.
-The few volunteer trip organizers that existed, such as Global Volunteers, boasted gold-standard relationships with esteemed organizations such as the United Nations and UNICEF.
-Since then, volunteering abroad has evolved into a booming travel sector--one that’s much more accessible for solo travelers, couples, families, and groups.
+Just over a decade ago, volunteer travel as we know it today with organizations such as International Volunteer HQ (IVHQ) or GoEco was still a niche option available mostly to backpackers exchanging work for lodging, Peace Corps (or similar) volunteers living abroad for years at a time, or mission travelers.
+The few volunteer trip organizers that existed, such as Global Volunteers, boasted gold-standard relationships with esteemed entities such as the United Nations.
+Since then, volunteering abroad has evolved into a booming travel sector–one that’s much more accessible for solo travelers, couples, families, seniors/retirees, and groups.
 But along with such fast growth, there’s an increasing need to delineate which programs are doing more harm than good and which are the most sustainable, and to educate would-be volunteers about how to tell the difference.

 Narrow Your Options

 If you’re new to volunteering abroad, you might be overwhelmed at the huge number of projects available worldwide.
 Why do some organizations such as International Volunteer HQ (IVHQ) charge you $20 per day while others charge $3,000 per week?
 Why are some projects one week long while others last six months minimum?
 How does this rhino orphan sanctuary program from GoEco differ from the other one a mile away?